 He co-organized over 10 training events and PhD courses in the field of machine learning, distributed optimization, sustainable networking, energy-aware cloud/edge computing, smart grid, renewable energy.

 He recurrently participates in outreach activities (Catalan Science Week, European Green Week, Research Nights, to mention some).

 He got the Accreditation of Research (Associate Professorship) by AQU Catalunya in 2021.
 He also received the National Scientific Habilitation to Associate Professorship (ASN – Seconda Fascia) for Italian Universities in 2021.

-He supervised 4 PhD thesis (alumni are now with CTTC, Huawei, Exein, Ericsson) and over 30 MSc thesis or interships.
-He has been invited in 5 PhD thesis evaluation boards.
+He supervised 4 PhD thesis (alumni are now with CTTC, Huawei, Exein, Ericsson) and over 30 MSc thesis or internships.
+He has been invited to 5 PhD thesis evaluation boards.
 He is currently coordinating 4 PhD students and multiple post-docs.

-He is author of 5 book chapters, around 90 papers in scientific journals and international (peer-reviewed) conferences and 1 patent.
+He is the author of 5 book chapters, around 90 papers in scientific journals and international (peer-reviewed) conferences, and 1 patent.

 “The world has enough for everyone’s need, but not enough for everyone’s greed.” – M. K. Gandhi